 Agile development is particularly suitable for changing requirements, at whatever point there is vulnerability about what is the best solution, and when it is essential to have the capacity to change quickly.

-The changes and vulnerabilities affecting organisations may relate to markets, technology, requirements, resources, and time.
+The changes and vulnerabilities affecting or organization say relate to markets, technology, requirements, resources, and time.

 When dealing with requirements of an agile context it is appropriate to work with a focus in time, a business focus, user focus or system focus.
 When you work in short cycles, it ends up imperative to get feedback rapidly.
 For this to be possible, one has to engage users and stakeholders, and in addition utilizing different feedback techniques, such as, prototyping and usability tests.